Subscribe to stay updated

 - Developing a follow-up program.

-- Asking for referrals or introducing an affiliate program.
+- Asking for referrals or introducing an affiliate program (with this useful information from Diggity Marketing).

 6 - Not Paying Close Attention to Automated Email Marketing